capysquash/pgsquash-engine/pkg/tui/README.md

 # TUI Package - Public API for pgsquash Terminal User Interface

-The `pkg/tui` package provides a public API for integrating the pgsquash Terminal User Interface (TUI) into external applications like capysquash-cli.
+The `pkg/tui` package provides the complete Terminal User Interface (TUI) implementation for pgsquash, fully accessible to external applications like capysquash-cli.

 ## Overview

-This package exports a clean, stable API for the interactive terminal interface, allowing:
+This package provides a complete, production-ready TUI with:
 - ✅ Interactive migration analysis
 - ✅ Real-time dependency visualization
 - ✅ Configuration wizard
 - ✅ Progress monitoring
 - ✅ Keyboard-driven navigation

-The actual TUI implementation remains in `internal/tui/` (private), while this package provides a public wrapper that external tools can depend on.
+**As of version 0.9.5+**, the TUI implementation is fully public (moved from `internal/tui` to `pkg/tui`), making it easy to integrate into any Go application or build custom TUI-based tools.

 ## Installation